liwuguibo/ADS-Learn-Note/7. TxRx System/Readme.md

 # TxRx_System
 According to chapter 16 of textbook1.
+The original name of the workspace is "Receiver".